dhborus/Dreams/ComputerPickUp.md

 # Thoughts on Computers and Workflow

+## 07 February 2020

+laptop is running Ubuntu, but probably won't use it much since it is difficult to read on the computer desk.
+Could try a second lamp.
+Still best to use GitHub for transfer just in case, but iCloud is a nice backup.

+Ubuntu chosen for number of users, foundation for Mint, Elementary, and . . . the Gnome desktop.
+Will wait for LTS.

+might consider Joplin.

 ## 06 January 2020

 Have returned to iMac-iPad combination.
 Still very wary of Apple, but think future is not yet now.
 Most work will be done on iPad; storage -- particularly pdfs and scans of financial records on iMac.